Cooking Skirt and Hanger Steaks

 I have a certain hostility to any recipe that begins with the words, "prepare grill for cooking" because I know it's a recipe that's been written without regard to the millions of city cooks who don't have this option.
 So when I recently did a survey of the major recipe web sites for ways to cook skirt and hanger steaks, and more than half of the recipes started with "prepare grill for cooking," I got a little frustrated.
 In fact these cuts of meat can be easily cooked in a fry pan on top of the stove, with a result just as good as a backyard grill.
 But a city cook may not know that and won't even think to try a skirt or hanger steak.

-That was the case recently when I suggested skirt steak to my friend Frank.
-He's a skilled and adventuresome home cook and he was lamenting that he's always buying expensive cuts of beef and would like a less costly alternative, especially for weekday cooking.
+That was the case recently when I suggested skirt steak to a friend.
+He's a skilled and adventuresome home cook and he was lamenting that he's always buying expensive cuts of beef and would like a less costly alternative, especially for weeknight cooking.
 I suggested a skirt or hanger steak because they're full of flavor, quick to cook and very versatile but he had never cooked one.
-So this is for him.
+So here's how.

 What are Skirt and Hanger Steaks?